danyazero/LeetCode/README.md

 <img width="3912" height="2019" alt="LeetCode-System-Design-Schema" src="https://github.com/user-attachments/assets/67b597a0-0266-433b-b073-872859819b23" />

+> Initially, Apache Lucene was considered for full-text search, but PostgreSQL’s built-in FTS was chosen instead due to simplicity, reliability, and reduced data duplication.

 ## Components
 1. **API Gateway**
   - Acts as the single entry point for all client requests.